Skip to main content

 Requirements:

-• Your code must be in a GitHub repo, committed and pushed
+• Your code must be in a GitHub repo, committed and pushed.
+Private repos require anycloud login or a GITHUB_TOKEN with repo read access.

 • The Docker image must have git installed